robole/title-sequences/readme.md

 View the [codepen](https://codepen.io/robjoeol/pen/BaEdVwj).

+#### Implementation notes

+It is a CSS animation.
+You can read [my notes](https://www.roboleary.net/2024/04/15/jackie-brown-title-sequence.html) about the design and implementation.

 ### Killing Eve

 [Killing Eve](https://en.wikipedia.org/wiki/Killing_Eve) is a British spy thriller television series.
 The series follows Eve Polastri (Sandra Oh), a British intelligence investigator tasked with capturing psychopathic assassin Villanelle (Jodie Comer).